AVAILABLE ON DVD

 REVIEWED BY: Dr Lenera, Official HCF Critic

 Sabotage’s opening shows incredible economy.
 First we see a dictionary page highlighting the word SABOTAGE, then a power station with one chimney smoking in the moonlight, then a gaudily lit London street at night.
 The lights in the streets go out.
 Lit only by flashlight, we see a large machine half in water.
 Several hands excitedly fuss with the machinery, digging up a muddy substance.
-A first voice says: “Sand!”, then another voice “Sabotage!”, and a third : “Who did it?”
+A first voice says “Sand!”, then another voice “Sabotage!“, and a third “Who did it?”
 The face of Karl Verloc, walking in the shadows, then emerges to fill the screen.
 The exposition is then got over with very quickly and the suspense gradually builds even if it’s mainly through dialogue.
-This usually takes place with much humour involving background characters, especially amusing being a woman in a pet shop complaining her budgie doesn’t sing.
-In a scene right out of Monty Python, the owner pretends it is singing when in fact it’s other birds around it.
-The whole London flavour to this film is very striking- this film may take place mostly on sets, but it feels very well – though it’s notable that the humour increasingly disappears as the story gets more and more serious.
+This usually takes place with much humour involving background characters, especially amusing being a woman in a pet shop complaining that her budgie doesn’t sing.
+In a scene right out of Monty Python, the owner pretends it is singing when in fact its other birds around it who are doing it.
+The whole London flavour to this film is very striking – this film may take place mostly on sets, but it feels very authentic – though it’s notable that the humour increasingly disappears as the story gets more and more serious.

 Verloc is asked to blow up Piccadilly Circus [we see a scary vision of this on a fish tank where it looks like the actual film stock is being destroyed], and we come to the film’s controversial scene, which Hitchcock himself felt he made a mistake with its end.
 The bomb is unwittingly carried towards its destination by Sylvia’s younger brother, but the boy is constantly delayed.
-The tension mounts to a feverish pitch with increased cutting to various clocks, then…..the bomb goes off, killing not only the boy and a cute dog, but the occupants of a bus.
-It’s not pleasant, and it’s easy to see how it shocked many people in the 30’s, but I think it helps give the film a tough edge and I really don’t know how the rest of the film would work without it.
-Sylvia’s state of mi nd is beautifully and subtly handled with her being silent and not having her face shown while Verloc talks and talks, then she hears laughter from the audience of the film playing, wanders into the theatre in shock, and sits to watch Disney’s Who Killed Cock Robin, in the second of two scenes which use a film as ironic counterpoint to what is going on.
+The tension mounts to a feverish pitch with increased cutting to various clocks, then – the bomb goes off, killing not only the boy and a cute dog, but the occupants of a bus.
+It’s not pleasant, and it’s easy to see how it shocked many people in the ’30s, but I think it helps give the film a tough edge, and I really don’t know how the rest of it would work without it.
+Sylvia’s state of mind is beautifully and subtly handled with her being silent and not having her face shown while Verloc talks and talks, then she hears laughter from the audience of the film playing, wanders into the theatre in shock, and sits to watch Disney’s Who Killed Cock Robin, in the second of two scenes which use a film as ironic counterpoint to what is going on.
 The expressions of realisation, sadness and horror on Sylvia Sidney’s face are heartbreaking.
 Then she returns home, and we have another brilliant scene where Verloc realises Sylvia is thinking of killing him with the knife she is using to carve the roast.
-Powerful close-ups lead to him walking towards her and stabbing him, but we are left to decide if it’s deliberate or accidental.
+Powerful close-ups lead to him walking towards her and her stabbing him, but we’ree left to decide if it’s deliberate or accidental.